 The California Department of Transportation (Caltrans), in cooperation with the Alameda County Transportation Commission (Alameda CTC), proposes to widen and conform State Route (SR) 84 to expressway standards between south of Ruby Hill Drive and the Interstate 680 (I-680) interchange.
+An expressway is a type of highway where access is typically limited to controlled locations such as intersections.
 The project would also improve SR 84/I-680 interchange ramps and extend the existing southbound I-680 High Occupancy Vehicle/express lane1 (HOV/express lane) northward by approximately 2 miles, to approximately 0.8 mile north of Koopman Road.
 Figure 1.1-1 shows the location of the project improvements, which would extend from post mile (PM) 17.9 to 22.9 on SR 84 and PM 10.3 to 15.3 on I-680, in Pleasanton, Sunol, and unincorporated Alameda County.